Faculty Disability Liaison Officers (FDLOs)

 Outside of the specific points noted on the first page, you can expand your role as much as you like to meet the needs of your faculty.
 We encourage you to identify areas within your faculty that need further support or a different approach and bring these to us for review.

 However, it is important to remember not to stretch yourself too thin – taking on specific tasks outside of the scope of the role may conflict with your own responsibilities.

 It is also important to acknowledge that there are specific processes within Disability Services that should not be changed by any faculty.
 Any ideas for procedural change should be raised with the Manager, Disability Services.

 If you have concerns about your role or need advice with a student case, the Disability Services team are always available to provide assistance.

-An SDLO Forum is also held each semester (during UA Common Week) where case studies covering a variety of disabilities in complex situations will be presented and recent developments are discussed.
-This is an opportunity to meet the Disability Services team and other SDLOs and to discuss issues that concern you.
+An FDLO Forum is also held each semester (during UA Common Week) where case studies covering a variety of disabilities in complex situations will be presented and recent developments are discussed.
+This is an opportunity to meet the Disability Services team and other FDLOs and to discuss issues that concern you.